University Honors Program Advising

 Need to schedule an Honors advising appointment?

-The best way to schedule an Honors advising appointment is to send an email to email@example.com to the attention of Ms. Debbie Gray Patton, our Associate Avisor.
-Please note that the advisor's availability changes during the interim and summer months.
+The best way to schedule an Honors advising appointment is to send an email to email@example.com to the attention of Ms. Liz Taylor, our Associate Avisor.
+Please note that her availability changes during the interim and summer months.

 - It is the student's responsibility to note the time and day of the appointment.
 Students are encouraged to write down what time they have selected as reminders will not be provided.
 Missed appointments take away valuable time from other students, so please select a time carefully and plan accordingly.